iantar1/Philosophers/README.md

 	In summary, threads are lighter weight than processes and are used to achieve parallelism within a process, while processes are used to achieve concurrency between independent tasks.

-* **WHAAT IS RACE CONDITION**:

-		A race condition is a situation that can occur in computer software when two or more threads or processes access a shared resource, such as a memory location or a file, in an unexpected or unintended order.

 |            Process							|				Thread					|
 |--------------------------------------------|---------------------------------------|